Cloudways Hosting for MyListing Websites

 Since MyListing websites are heavily-reliant on WooCommerce, we want to exclude the following from Varnish caching, by going to Application Management > Application Settings > Varnish Settings > Add New Rule.

-Given the highly-dynamic nature of the data involved in MyListing websites, Redis (Object Caching) can be extremely welcomed addition to your technology stack in order to speed up repeated database queries.
+Given the highly dynamic nature of the data involved in MyListing websites, Redis (Object Caching) can be an extremely welcomed addition to your technology stack in order to speed up repeated database queries.

 The less-sophisticated, but still powerful alternative to Redis, Memcached, is already deployed on Cloudways servers by default and is sometimes Memcached all you’ll ever need.